Pierre-Louis Chovet: 2018

-In 2018 Chovet returned for a full-time race seat in the Mygale M14 car.
+In 2018, Chovet returned for a full-time race seat in the Mygale M14 car.
 Chovet stood on the podium for the first time that season in only the second race at Circuit Paul Armagnac behind Caio Collet and Arthur Leclerc, he retired from the next race however this was the first and only time Chovet wouldn't finish in the points that season.
-A handful of podiums including a 2nd place at Spa-Francorchamps saw Chovet sit in 6th place in the championship with 100 points before missing round 6 at Magny-Cours, he returned for the next race in Jerez where he grabbed second place for the second time that season.
+A handful of podiums including a 2nd place at Spa-Francorchamps saw Chovet sit in sixth place in the championship with 100 points before missing round 6 at Magny-Cours, he returned for the next race in Jerez where he grabbed second place for the second time that season.
 Chovet took his first victory of the season at the penultimate race of the season, finishing ahead of compatriots Théo Nouet and Adam Eteki.

-Euroformula Open
+2019: Euroformula Open

-Chovet only raced 7 times in 2019 and it was for RP Motorsport in the Euroformula Open Championship.
+Chovet only raced seven times in 2019 and it was for RP Motorsport in the Euroformula Open Championship.
 In the first race he finished 36 seconds behind race winner Liam Lawson in 14th place, in the following race he retired and Javier Gonzalez, his teammate, was unable to take the start caused by a mechanical issue.
-The pair took a break due to complaints about their Toyota engines and returned for the 4th rounds at Circuit de Spa-Francorchamps with new Spiess-powered cars, this was where Chovet took his only points finish of the season in 9th place climbing the field from 17th.
-He finished the season in 23rd with 2 points.
+The pair took a break due to complaints about their Toyota engines and returned for the fourth rounds at Circuit de Spa-Francorchamps with new Spiess-powered cars, this was where Chovet took his only points finish of the season in ninth place climbing the field from 17th.
+He finished the season in 23rd with two points.

-Formula Regional European Championship
+2020: Formula Regional European Championship and Formula 3 debut

-2020

-In 2020 Chovet raced for Van Amersfoort Racing in the Formula Regional European Championship.
+In 2020, Chovet raced for Van Amersfoort Racing in the Formula Regional European Championship.
 He won a race at Catalunya and finished fifth in the standings, second-best of the non-Prema drivers behind Patrik Pasma.